 Look, I don’t get Dirty Dancing.
 I just don’t.
 I’ve looked at it maybe three times in the course of my life, and while Patrick Swayze can, in fact, lay it down, the rest of the movie just doesn’t speak to me.
 It does, however, speak to a LOT of people out there, helping to make it a beloved 80s cult classic.
 I don’t share your love, Dirty Dancing fans, but I will acknowledge and celebrate it.
 It’s part of what makes the movies so wonderful.
-Happy 30th anniversary to Dirty Dancing, which opened today in 1987.
+Dirty Dancing opened today in 1987.

 Quentin Tarantino has reached the stage where he doesn’t need to cut a single frame of his films if he doesn’t want to.
 That indulgence has turned his later efforts into bloated curiosities more than effective films, and nowhere is this more apparent than Inglourious Basterds, a fascinating wreck of a film that stretched a 100-minute masterpiece into 153 completely unnecessary minutes.
 I contains Tarantino’s usual signature of sharp dialog and unforgettable characters — topped by Christoph Waltz’s Oscar-winning turn as a surprisingly conversation Nazi — but they do an awful lot of wandering through an awful lot of dead space before getting to the point.
 Inglourious Basterds opened today in 2009.